 Ph: (03) 9096 7426 or free call 1800 807 702.

 The appeals process has two stages – we call them tiers.
 If your appeal is not resolved in the first tier, it automatically goes to the second.

-Tier 1: Review by the Department of Health and Human Services local office
+Tier 1: Review by the Department of Families, Fairness and Housing local office

 Once you submit your application, we will send you a letter of receipt.